Niagara Falls Armory

 Niagara Falls Armory is a historic New York National Guard armory located at Niagara Falls in Niagara County, New York.
 It consists of a two-story, hip-roofed administrative building with a one-story drill hall built in 1895 in a castellated, fortress-like style typical of that period.
 It was designed by architect Isaac G. Perry.
 The administration building features a 4 1/2-story round tower at the southwest corner, and a three-story round tower at the northwest corner.

 It was listed on the National Register of Historic Places in 1995.

+The building was the location of the 1936 Prohibition National Convention.